intershop/intershop-pwa/nginx/README.md

 And then access the PWA with `http://b2b.<your-fully-qualified-machine-name>:4199`

 If your DNS is not set up correctly, you have to use something like _dnsmasq_ (Linux) or _Acrylic DNS Proxy_ (Windows), or just ask your local network administrator.

+## Features

+Features can be supplied in the folder `nginx/features`.
+A file named `<feature>.conf` is included if the environment variable `<feature>` is set to `on`, `1`, `true` or `yes` (checked case in-sensitive).
+The feature is disabled otherwise and an optional file `<feature>-off.conf` is included in the configuration.
+The feature name must be all word-characters (letters, numbers and underscore).

+### Disabling Cache

+If the cache feature is switched off all caching for pre-rendered pages is disabled.
+If the cache should also be disabled for static resources, the pagespeed feature also has to be switched off as it caches optimized images individually.